Discover your “joie de vivre” in this bilingual metropolis with its sizzling cultural, arts and urban scene.

 - We offer a variety of bilingual activities.
-Whether you're learning English, French or both, there is something for everyone!
+Whether you're learning English, French or both, there is something in Montreal for everyone!

 - Unique courses and programs at our bilingual campus include the French through Montréal course, the Volunteer Experience Program (available in English or French), the English through Food course, the French through Fashion and Design course, and many more!